 Is it our insistence on time that keeps us locked into this 3 D world?
-Time being a perspective or mode of perception…vorticleOr, is it our insistence on seeing time as only one thing, operating in one way - linear?
+Time being a perspective or mode of perception…Or, is it our insistence on seeing time as only one thing, operating in one way - linear?
 Because in 1D it is linear, in 2D its circular but in 3D its spherical and in 4D we will find out that it is a vortex or (vorticle? - is that a word?)
 A pattern is only valid when it fulfills:

 As above, so below.